Seeking a Lasting Flood Insurance Solution

 After numerous short-term extensions, it is essential that Congress pass a long-term authorization of the NFIP.
 NAHB has a long history of supporting the NFIP and is committed to ensuring that federally-backed flood insurance remains available, affordable, predictable and financially stable.

-See the latest on the NFIP at NAHBNow.
+See the latest on the NFIP on NAHBNow.